jannikmi/timezonefinder/README.md

 #Installation

-- install all the dependencies (see above)
+install the dependencies (see above):

+    #(install python)
+	pip install numpy
+	# (install numba)

+then simply:

+	pip install timezonefinder

-- download `timezonefinder.py` and `timezone_data.bin`
-- put them in the directory you want to use them from.
+(or just download `timezonefinder.py` and `timezone_data.bin` and put them in the directory you want to use them from.)

 #Usage

-	from timezonefinder import TimezoneFinder
+	from timezonefinder.timezonefinder import TimezoneFinder

 	tf = TimezoneFinder()